Why Viniyoga is our Chosen Methodology

 Over 32+ years, she has learned these ancient lineages’ principles and practical tools, with application in Ayurveda and somatic coaching.
 Since 2014, she has made the breadth and depth of these teachings available to her clients and students.

-Srivatsa Ramaswami, whose father was a personal friend of Krishnamacharya’s, spent 33 years as his student.
-He would become a teacher of Vinyasa yoga and the author of the book “Yoga for the Three Stages of Life: Developing Your Practice as an Art Form, a Physical Therapy, and a Guiding Philosophy, Inner Traditions,” where he would describe the three stages of life:
+One remarkable example is Srivatsa Ramaswami, whose father shared a close bond with Krishnamacharya.
+Ramaswami dedicated an impressive 33 years to studying under Krishnamacharya.
+As time unfolded, he transformed into a Vinyasa yoga instructor and the renowned author of the book “Yoga for the Three Stages of Life: Developing Your Practice as an Art Form, a Physical Therapy, and a Guiding Philosophy, Inner Traditions.”
+Within this influential work, Ramaswami eloquently outlines the concept of the three life stages, a perspective that continues to illuminate our understanding.

 What is Yoga Therapy?